Jularthus/BashScripts/OneDriveCmd/readme.txt

 It's simply gonna sync your onedrive and a folder created in /home on your computer (so you need to configure onedrive package before ofc)

+05/10/21 edit : it's still in french only for the moment

 Thanks for downloading !